WeslleyDeSouza/elo-shot-count-report/README.md

-# ELO Schusszahlmeldung
+# ELO Schusszahlmeldung / Digital Shooting Logs

+This repository powers the modernization of the Swiss Army’s shooting range system, built as a Progressive Web App (PWA) to replace manual, paper-based score reporting.

+## It contains:

+- Enable recruits to submit shooting data digitally and effortlessly
+- Provide administrators with intuitive dashboards for real-time oversight and detailed reports
+- Use a robust tech stack: **NestJS**, **TypeORM (MySQL)**, **Angular**, and **Nx** for structured, scalable development
+- Ensure security, efficiency, and accuracy in a production-grade military environment
+- Seamlessly orchestrate deployment with and without containerization (e.g., bare-metal setups or Docker/Kubernetes)

+## Description
 The ELO Schusszahlmeldung project modernizes the Swiss Army’s shooting range management system.
 It introduces a custom-built Progressive Web App (PWA) that allows recruits to digitally report their shooting scores, replacing paper-based processes.
 The application provides administrators with real-time oversight, detailed reporting, and efficient management tools.
 Built with NestJS, Angular, TypeORM, and NX, the system ensures scalability, security, and user-friendliness.
 This digital transformation significantly improves accuracy, efficiency, and the overall shooting range experience.

 ![Banner](https://desouza.ch/wp-content/uploads/2025/02/Mockup.png)